Nicaraguan police arrest bishop, other priests in raid

 Associated Press

-MEXICO CITY (AP) — Nicaraguan police on Friday raided the residence of a Roman Catholic bishop, apparently detaining him and several other people holed up inside for two weeks after police set up a cordon.
+MEXICO CITY (AP) — Nicaraguan police on Friday raided the residence of a Roman Catholic bishop who is an outspoken critic of President Daniel Ortega’s government, apparently detaining the senior clergyman and several other priests who had been holed up inside for two weeks after police set up a cordon.

 Early Friday, the Matagalpa diocese posted on social media, “#SOS #Urgente.
 At this time the National Police have entered the Episcopal rectory of our Matagalpa diocese.”